-- Invest in the perfect reusable mug and kick the Styrofoam disposable cup habit.
+- Invest in the perfect reusable mug and kick the disposable cup habit.
 Polystyrene isn’t biodegradable, and after just one use most cups will end up lingering in a landfill for centuries.
 Many coffee shops will also pour your brew in a ceramic mug if you request it.

-- Resist the temptation to use individually packaged sugars, creamers, and throwaway stirrers.
+- Resist the temptation to use individually packaged coffee shots, sugars, creamers, and throwaway stirrers.
 If your favorite coffee shop doesn’t offer alternatives, consider politely asking them to change their ways.

 - Check for Fair Trade certification.
-Fair Trade labels ensure safe working conditions and fair compensation for farm workers.
-Many Fair Trade certified commodities are also grown without the use of genetically modified organisms (GMO’s) or pesticides.
+Buying fair trade ensures safe working conditions and fair compensation for farm workers.
+Look for for the Fair Trade Certified label when you shop.

 - Go organic and shade-grown.
-Coffee that has been certified organic is grown and processed without toxic chemicals, and shade-grown or bird-friendly certifications promote the preservation of migratory bird habitats on coffee plantations.
-Rainforest Alliance’s certification ensures a number of sustainable farming practices including shade coverage, water, and pesticide standards.
+Certified Organic coffee is grown and processed without toxic chemicals, and shade-grown or bird-friendly coffees conserve forests on coffee plantations.
+Rainforest Alliance’s certification promotes sustainable farming practices like these.

 - Be your own barista.
-If you’re on the market for a new coffee maker, try a French press.
-Unlike most coffee machines, French presses are manual, don't require paper filters, and use less water and energy per brew.
-While you’re at it, choose organic milk and fair trade sugar.
+If you’re in the market for a new coffee maker, try a French press or ceramic coffee dripper.
+Unlike most coffee makers, they don't require electricity, give a more "pure" taste, and are really easy to use.

-- Give your coffee grounds a second life - keep them handy in the kitchen to scrub grease off of pots and pans or try placing them in the refrigerator to absorb common odors.
-Turns out used coffee grounds also make great plant fertilizer!
-Toss them in with your compost heap or sprinkle them on soil to add a natural nitrogen boost.
+- Give your coffee grounds a second life.
+Keep grounds handy in the kitchen to scrub grease off pots and pans or try placing them in the refrigerator to absorb odors.
+Used coffee grounds also make great plant fertilizer!
+Toss them in your compost heap or tumbler to add a natural nitrogen boost.